Finding the boundary: Using galaxy membership to inform galaxy cluster extent through machine learning: Methods

 For this study, we select fifteen intrinsic galaxy properties at $z=0$.
 They are listed and defined in Table~\ref{tab:feature_transforms}.
 To gain insights on the spatial separation of galaxy populations, we investigate the behaviour each property exhibits as a function of the cluster centric distance normalised by $R_{200,\rm mean}$.
 It motivates our approach for probing the spatial extent of the cluster environment using galaxy properties

 Figure~\ref{fig:radial_trends} shows the distribution of intrinsic galaxy properties as a function of normalised cluster-centric distance $r/R_{200,\mathrm{mean}}$.
-Each panel is also overlaid with the median trend line shaded with $p16-84$ percentiles.
+Each panel is also overlaid with the median trend line shaded with the 16th – 84th percentiles.
 The galaxy population regime is described as the following:

 \begin{enumerate} \item \textbf{Cluster‐core population} ($R\lesssim0.5\,R_{200,\mathrm{mean}}$).
 A compact, high‐density locus at small radii appears in several panels, such as gas‐fraction and specific star‐formation rate (sSFR), indicating a predominantly quenched, gas-stripped, early‐type cohort of cluster galaxies \citep[e.g.][]{Dressler1980, Gomez2003, Boselli2006}.
 The $g-r$ colour also demonstrate a narrow dispersion, which reflects the uniformity of environmental processes (e.g., ram‐pressure stripping) within the virialised core.
 Gradient behaviours in the median lines across several panels indicate the cluster environmental effects on galaxies strengthens as they reside closer to the core.
 This is consistent with recent works done in IllustrisTNG regarding quenched fractions \citep{Donnari2021}.